salomonsawicki-a11y/lens/README.md

 same way it does on a regular webpage.
 PDF links open automatically in the Lens viewer.
 For local `file://` PDFs, enable *Allow access to file URLs* at `chrome://extensions` → Lens → Details.

-## Google Docs / Sheets / Slides

-Google renders text in a canvas, so the floating Explain button can't appear over Docs content.
-Instead: highlight text, press **⌘E** (Mac) or **Ctrl+E** (Windows/Linux).
-Each use copies the highlighted text to your clipboard (this is how Lens reads it out of the canvas).

 ## Privacy